chetanpm/path-explorer/README.md

 brew install uv
 ```

-MacOS typically comes with Git installed by default.
+MacOS typically comes with Git shipped by default with all its operating system versions.
 However, if you need to install Git from Homebrew, append “git” to the above command: brew install uv git.

 ## Windows 11 (Intel)

-In the latest versions of Windows, there’s an inbuilt package manager that you can use to download packages like UV and Git.
+In the latest versions of Windows, there’s an inbuilt package manager that allows you to download packages like UV and Git.

-You can either follow the installation instructions provided on UV’s website or use the following command:
+You can either follow the installation instructions provided on [UV's](https://docs.astral.sh/uv/) website or use the following command:

 ```bash
 winget install —id=astral-sh.uv -e